 - Scientific relevance

-When all grades are set, the advisory groups weigh them together and place the needs proposal in one of seven categories indicating varying degrees of priority.
+In the assessment, the advisory groups place the needs proposal in one of seven categories indicating varying degrees of priority (A1 – X).

 The Swedish Research Council uses three different grading scales for the assessment of applications.

 Our seven-grade scale

 We use this grading scale for assessing both applications for research grants and applications for research infrastructure grants.

 7 = Outstanding.
 Exceptionally strong application with negligible weaknesses

 6 = Excellent.
 Very strong application with negligible weaknesses